ericdolson/debouncing-batch-queue/README.md

 # Debouncing batch queue

-A queue which will emit and clear its contents when its size, timeout, or both are reached.
+A queue which will emit and clear its contents when its size or timeout is reached.
+Ideal for aggregating data for bulk apis where batching in a timely manner is best.
+Or anything really where batching data is needed.

 Namespaces can be used to
 utilize multiple internal queues with each maintaining its own debounce timer and max batch size threshold.